-In July 2014, one hundred twenty children from camps at Abraham House in Mott Haven, CS 211 in Morrisania, and Mosaic Beacon and Highbridge Gardens Cornerstone in Highbridge learned about the many ways we use bridges to unite us and to expand our knowledge, imagination, and horizons.
-The Museum provided children with 12 intensive sessions including arts instruction three days a week in music and the visual arts, dance, or sculpture; a visit from the Museum’s Rivers On the Go! exhibit on its purple bus containing a model of the High Bridge on the Harlem River; a day (this day) of fun and learning on July 25th called Dream Big Day at Lehman College; an upcoming picnic and field trip to High Bridge Park in Manhattan; and a small closing event at each camp site.
+In July 2014, 120 children came from camps at Abraham House in Mott Haven, CS 211 in Morrisania (a Summer Quest NYC Department of Education program) and Mosaic Beacon and Highbridge Gardens Cornerstone in Highbridge.
+The children learned about the many ways we use bridges to unite us and to expand our knowledge, imagination and horizons.
+The Museum provided children with 12 intensive sessions, three days a week, including arts instruction in music and the visual arts, dance, or sculpture; a visit from the Museum’s Rivers On the Go! purple bus containing a model of the High Bridge on the Harlem River; a day of fun and learning on July 25th called Dream Big Day at Lehman College; a field trip to High Bridge Park in Manhattan; and a small closing event at each camp site.

 Special Guest and Honoree Sonia Manzano shared with the children, “As a young girl in the South Bronx, I loved to read, dance, sing, imagine, watch movies and go to the library and the Museum of Natural History where I could be transported to anywhere in the universe.
 The combination of all these things allowed me to find the things I liked to do.
 But I will tell you a secret… You can dream big, but there are a lot of little dreams along the way.
 Try to set little goals for yourself, and then work to achieve them.
 Little by little, you will find what you like to do and do it!”